tmadlener/podio_benchmarking/results/k4SimDelphes/ee_Z_bbbar/README.md

 ## write

 ### sio
-Results from 10 benchmark runs
+Results from 10 benchmark runs with 100000 events each
 |                          |   min    |   mean   |   max    |
 |--------------------------|----------|----------|----------|
 | total [s]                |    69.93 |    72.67 |    74.31 |